MrHertal/react-admin-amplify/README.md

 Data and auth providers can also be set independantly using `buildDataProvider` or `buildAuthProvider`.

-Code above is actually the equivalent of:
+Code above is the equivalent of:

 ```jsx
 // in App.js